- The June Bacon-Bercey Award for Broadcast Meteorology

-(prior to 2004, The Award for Outstanding Service by a Broadcast Meteorologist)
+(prior to 2021, The Award for Broadcast Meteorology)

-The Award for Broadcast Meteorology was established to recognize a broadcast meteorologist for sustained long-term contributions to the community through the broadcast media, or for outstanding work during a specific weather event.
+The June Bacon-Bercey Award for Broadcast Meteorology recognizes a broadcast meteorologist for sustained long-term contributions to the community, or for outstanding work during a specific weather event.
 Nominations must be made in writing by an individual or group, and if possible, should be accompanied by an example(s) of the individual's work.
 Single event nominations must be based on extraordinary work during a demanding weather event.
 Although the Award is normally intended for an individual, it may be awarded in recognition of a team effort under special circumstances.

 - The Award for Excellence in Science Reporting by a Broadcast Meteorologist